-Mohs micrographic surgery has been proven to be the most effective technique for removing basal cell and squamous cell carcinomas (the two most common types of skin cancer) as well as some melanomas and other more unusual skin cancers.
+Mohs micrographic surgery has been proven to be the most effective technique for removing basal cell and squamous cell carcinomas (the 2 most common types of skin cancer) as well as some melanomas and any other more unusual skin cancer type.
 This technique was developed by Dr. Frederick Mohs in the 1930s.

 The technique used in Mohs surgery results in the highest cure rate, as well as the best cosmetic result because it spares healthy tissue more than traditional methods.
-The technique is a systematic approach of removing the skin cancer and examining the tissue samples immediately.
+The technique is a systematic approach to removing every skin cancer cell and examining the tissue samples immediately.
 The samples are cut in a unique method with detailed mapping to examine the margins.
 Only the margins that are not clear need further excision, thus preserving as much healthy tissue as possible.

-Mohs micrographic surgery results in a near perfect cure rate, which is superior to other approaches and spares healthy tissue resulting in better cosmetic results.* This technique is especially useful on areas of the skin that benefit from tissue sparing, head and neck, genital areas, hands and feet and on lesions that have reoccurred.* In addition, Mohs is done under local anesthesia in the comfort of the office as opposed to having to undergo general anesthesia in a hospital.
+Mohs micrographic surgery results in a near-perfect cure rate, which is superior to other approaches, and spares healthy tissue resulting in better cosmetic results.* This technique is especially useful on areas of the skin that benefit from tissue sparing, head and neck, genital areas, hands and feet, and on lesions that have recurred.* In addition, Mohs is done under local anesthesia in the comfort of the office as opposed to having to undergo general anesthesia in a hospital.

 The term "Mohs" refers to Dr. Frederic Mohs, Professor of Surgery at the University of Wisconsin, who developed this surgical technique in the 1930s.
 The technique has undergone many refinements and has come to be known as "Mohs micrographic surgery" or simply "Mohs surgery" in honor of Dr. Mohs.

-Dr. Mohs recognized that a skin cancer often resembles the "tip of the iceberg" with more tumor cells growing downward and outward into the skin like the roots of a tree.
-These "roots" are not visible with the naked eye, but can be seen under a microscope.
+Dr. Mohs recognized that skin cancer often resembles the "tip of the iceberg" with more tumor cells growing downward and outward into the skin like the roots of a tree.
+These "roots" are not visible to the naked eye but can be seen under a microscope.

 Once the cancer has been removed, the Mohs surgeon will explain options for repair of the wound, including natural healing (granulation), stitching the wound together using a side-to-side closure, or using a skin flap or graft.